 Course Overview: This course is the second semester of the four-credit, calculus-based, introductory physics courses.
 In general, this is the intro physics course physical science and engineering majors, not for life-sciences.
-This semester the Honors section of the course will be a stand-alone course not part of the large-lecture course format.
-We will cover the same material in more depth.
 The list of general topics covered in this class include: thermodynamics, electric and magnetic fields and potentials, Maxwell's equations, and dc and ac circuits.
 The goals of this course are (1) that you can demonstrate a conceptual understanding of the topics listed above, (2) that you are able to analyze, interpret, and model physical situations using the principles found in the above topics, and (3) that you can communicate your reasoning processes clearly through logical, coherent homework and exam solutions.
 I expect you to be able to work with these ideas and apply them to various physical situations by the end of the semester.

-We will cover the mechanics and applications sections of the textbook (Chapters 17-30) in this course.
+We will cover the appropriate chapters of the Tipler & Mosca textbook, Chapters 17-30) in the lecture.
 The schedule of topics for the course is listed on the FlipIt Physics site associated with the course.
 There will be 3 in-class exams and a final exam.
 The dates of the exams are on the schedule.

 The discussion class for this course is a required part of the course.
 The discussion classes will address particular difficult concepts and will focus on the practical matters of analyzing problems.
+Working through the discussion material is a part of your final grade for the course.

-There are pre-lecture, animated PowerPoint documents that you need to examine before coming to the lecture.
+There are the pre-lecture, animated PowerPoint documents that you need to examine before coming to the lecture.
 These pre-lecture assignments have a short set of questions that need to be answered and these electronic pre-lecture materials are part of your final grade.

-Pre-requisites: PHYS121 and MATH151 are pre-requisites and MATH152 is a co-requisite.
+Pre-requisites: PHYS121 and MATH151 are pre-requisites (with a C or better) and MATH152 is a pre-requisite (with a C or better) or co-requisite.
 No computer programming knowledge is required.